SifisoSithole/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - This script displays the content of /etc/passwd and /etc/hosts
 5-firstlines - This script displays the first 10 lines of /etc/passwd
-6-third_line - This scriptdisplays the third line of the file iacta
+6-third_line - This scriptdisplays the third line of the file iacta 8-cwd_state - This script writes into the file ls_cwd_content the result of the command ls -la 9-duplicate_last_line - This script duplicates the last line of the file iacta